LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 cat *.FNA > ../Melastomataceae_689_original.FNA
 ```

-## 2. Associate each template sequence (or portion of) from Melasto689 to a locus from FULL_REFERENCE
+## 2. Associate each template sequence (or portion of) from Melasto689 to a locus from the full reference set

 > The `sbatch` script corresponding to this section is:
 > [`melasto689_on_full_reference.sh`](scripts/melasto689_on_full_reference.sh)